Virtual env live task

 Error

-For virtual env live task, If an exception occurred, the line number the exception tells will be shifted by 2 (if no parameters).
-So if you have an error tells you that there is a problem line 12, it correspond to line 10 of your code in live task.
+For virtual env agent, If an exception occurred, the line number the exception tells will be shifted by 2 (if no parameters).
+So if you have an error tells you that there is a problem line 12, it correspond to line 10 of your code in agent.
 If there are parameters the shift will be increased by one for each parameter.